railsbridge-boston/railsbridge-boston/README.md

 # railsbridge-boston

-This is the website for the Railsbridge Boston Workshop for women and their friends.
+This is the website for the Railsbridge Boston Workshop for Women and their friends.

+The new site URL is <http://www.railsbridgeboston.org/>